erszcz/msc-thesis/dfly-multiboot.md

            In case of userspace programs, the interpreter handles symbol relocations and lazy loads those dynamically linked shared libraries finalizing the linking of the program during its execution.

+This approach hasn't caused any issues with the resulting binaries so far, but can't be considered _the proper way_ of embedding the Multiboot header.

 ### Booting the 32 bit kernel